JuDFTteam/aiida-fleur/docs/source/user_guide/data/fleurinp_modifier.rst

 .. warning:: Passing XML Elements to modification functions

     Some of the low-level implementations of the XML modification functions accept explicit XML elements as arguments for replacing/inserting.
 However, these can only be used within limits in the :py:class:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier` at the moment.
 The reason for this is that there is currently no support for serializing these objects for the input of the Aiida calcfunction.
-The following functions are effected by this:
+The following functions are affected by this:

     * :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.xml_replace_tag()` (Only usable with show and validate)
     * :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.replace_tag()` (Only usable with show and validate)